 Journalism + the U.S. Presidential Election

 The event is organized by Universidad Iberoamericana and the University of Washington’s Center for Journalism, Media, and Democracy.
-Matthew Powers (UW) and Sandra Vera-Zambrano (Iberoamericana) will moderate.
+Matthew Powers (UW) and Sandra Vera-Zambrano (Iberoamericana) moderated.

 About the Speaker: